 A leader in library services, she has spent her entire career working in libraries.
 Before coming to Florida, Hodel was director of the Ann Arbor District Library in Michigan which was named 1997 National Library of Year while she was there.
 Prior to that, she was Chief of the State Library Resource Center at the Enoch Pratt Free Library in Baltimore, Maryland.
-Hodel has also worked as a librarian for the Edward Bennett Williams Law Library at Georgetown University in Washington, D.C.
-Other library experience includes working as a cataloger at Ramstein Air Force Base in Germany and multiple management positions at the Natural Resources Library of the U.S. Department of the Interior in Washington, D.C.
+Hodel has also worked as automation librarian for the Edward Bennett Williams Law Library at Georgetown University in Washington, D.C.
+Other library experience includes Ramstein Air Force Base Library in Germany and management positions at the Natural Resources Library of the U.S. Department of the Interior in Washington, D.C.

 Hodel is a member of the American Library Association, Public Library Association, the Florida Library Association, and the Library Information and Technology Association.
 She serves the American Library Associationís legislative body, the ALA Council since 2010.
 She serves on the Board of Directors for the Florida Humanities Council and its finance Committee.
 She has served as the Florida Library Association Treasurer from 2011 to 2014, as well as on its Conference Committee and its Legislative Committee.
-She is a former Board Member of the Public Library Association and the Chair of the Library Leadership Administration and Management Association's Systems and Services Section (SASS) Management Practices Committee.
-She serves on the Board of Directors for the Florida Humanities Council and was appointed in 2008 to the DEMCO New Leaders Travel Grant Jury and the Urban Libraries Council Membership Committee.
+She is a former Board Member of the Public Library Association and the former Chair of the Library Leadership Administration and Management Association's Systems and Services Section (SASS) Management Practices Committee.

-Hodel has a master of library science degree from Catholic University of America and a bachelor of arts in political science and history from the University of Wisconsin, Madison.
+Hodel has a master of library science degree from Catholic University of America and a bachelor of arts in political science and economics from the University of Wisconsin, Madison.
 She is the mother of two grown children, a very active two year old grandson.
-During her free time enjoys travel, golf and photography.
+During her free time, she enjoys travel, golf and photography.

 Assistant Library Director & Head of Technical Services